For years, I watched enviously,

 And escorting ladies, fair.

-Who stole the air,
+Yet, one in particular stole the air,

 The Count Dominique.